What is hash? Well, for one, it may be the forefather of all cannabis concentrates.

 Why?
 Because it’s as ancient as concentrates come, recorded to be in use for at least 900 years.

-But with this said, don’t let its old age fool you.
+But with this said, don’t let hashish’s old age fool you.

-Well, in this article you’ll find out.
-So to get you started on all of hash’s important details, that will help in giving you an optimal experience, here’s what we’ll breakdown.
+In this article, you’ll find out.
+So to get you started on all of hash’s essential details that are critical in giving you a positive experience here’s what we’ll breakdown.

 Table of Contents: